Danie10/gadgeteerza-homeassistant/README.md

 * Voice notification to home speaker for when I leave the shopping mall
 * Slider to set minimum state of charge back to Victron CCGX ESS
 * Ajust minimum SoC slider to match any changes made on Victron CCGX side
-* Alerts when hot water cylinder reached temperature and is ready, based on timers looking at grid power usage dropping after 10 minutes
+* Alerts when hot water cylinder reached temperature and is ready, based on timers looking at grid power usage dropping after 15 minutes
 * VoIP phone battery flat by checking when it's 'last_activity' is longer than 10 minutes ago
-* Ham radio APRS beacon going offline (can't use left Zone as coordinates never change to elsewhere) so looks at a status change to 'Away' for longer than 31 minutes
+* Ham radio APRS beacon going offline (can't use left Zone as coordinates never change to elsewhere) so looks at a status change to 'Away' for longer than 31 minutes (still weaking this)
 * Some audio message alerts for Victron system alarms
+* Audible warning when AC load on the inverter exceeds 4,7 kWh

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container